vbuterin/pybitcointools/README.md

     >c.send('<privkey>', '1CBFPfNotcVcWg26WdhfnoDDvZqzuBxKDb', 88036480, addr="3AGe5CkW5CKFAgKpQE82VSWkEjoxfDxMxQ")
     {'status': 'success', 'data': {'network': 'LTC', 'txid': 'b16ad0332ca3114f0dc773fda643c49e41308df4204940539bea5806cfee0989'}}

+It's also possible to provide the send address in addition to the private key in which case segwit will be auto-detected, so no need to know in advance if the address is segwit or not:

+    >from cryptos import *
+    >c = Bitcoin()
+    >c.send('<privkey>', '1CBFPfNotcVcWg26WdhfnoDDvZqzuBxKDb', 88036480, addr="3AGe5CkW5CKFAgKpQE82VSWkEjoxfDxMxQ")
+    {'status': 'success', 'data': {'network': 'LTC', 'txid': 'b16ad0332ca3114f0dc773fda643c49e41308df4204940539bea5806cfee0989'}}

 ### 2-of-3 MultiSig Transaction example:
     > from cryptos import *
     > coin = Bitcoin(testnet=True)